ashleychontos/pySYD/docs/glossary.rst

     PS
     power spectrum
-        any object that varies in time also has a corresponding frequency (or power) spectrum, which here, is computed by taking the fourier transform of the :term:`light curve`.
-A model to describe characteristics of a power spectrum is generalized
+        any object that varies in time also has a corresponding frequency (or power) spectrum, which is computed by taking the :term:`fast fourier transform` of the :term:`light curve`.
+A general model to describe characteristics of a power spectrum is generalized
         by:

 .. math::

     P(\nu) = W + R(\nu) [B(\nu) + G(\nu)]

 .. glossary::